 “In a multi-polar, increasingly virtual, social-media amplified, financialized world, we grapple with a new set of choice points, where each seems to create a new set of dilemmas and double-binds,” he said.
 “Establishing true north — in an ethical and evidence-based sense — requires a set of leadership filters and abilities that are pretty rare.”

-And so, for those gathered in Mexico City that day, the Tällberg-SNF-Eliasson prize winners provided something more than hope: they led a master-class in reconceiving challenges and possibilities
+And so, for those gathered in Mexico City that day, the Tällberg-SNF-Eliasson prize Winners provided something more than hope: they led a master-class in reconceiving challenges and possibilities

 Reconceptualizing challenges and possibilities to improve the world